 While they are excellent choices for hunting deer sized game, these cartridges, but particularly the .308 Winchester, are also suitable for bigger game under the right conditions.
 When using well constructed bullets and with proper shot placement, they will absolutely work for elk and even moose hunting at reasonable ranges.
 They’re also acceptable choices for hunting many species of African plains game.

-Don’t let anyone tell you that the 6.5 Creedmoor is too small for moose or elk.
+I’d personally lean strongly towards the 308 Winchester over the 6.5 Creedmoor for hunting bigger game.
+Don’t let anyone tell you that the 6.5 Creedmoor is too small for moose or elk though.
 Scandinavian hunters have taken untold numbers of moose with the 6.5x55mm Swedish over the past century.
 That cartridge has ballistics very similar to the 6.5 Creedmoor and is a good example of what a high sectional density bullet will do on really big game animals with excellent shot placement.

 That said, the 6.5 Creedmoor and .308 Winchester are definitely in a different league from heavy hitting cartridges like the 7mm Rem Mag and .300 Win Mag when it comes to hunting really tough, big, or dangerous game.